lamboley/TradeSkillUIImproved/README.md

 * Close the tradeskill UI with the echap key.
 * Add two button for collapse and expand all recipe.
 * Add two checkbox for filter has materials and has skill up.
+* Add tab frame for switching profession on the main frame.
 * Replace the 'Quit' button by a button which print in chat the id of the selected recipe (recipeID).
 * If the addon Auctionator is installed, hide the 'AH' button in the tradeskill UI.
-* Add a system of blacklist of recipe for hidding them in the tradeskill UI.
+* Add a system of blacklist of recipe and header for hidding them in the tradeskill UI.

 ## Documentation